paul-duvall/100-days-of-code/log-r3.md

 #### Review / Learn:
 * Read an article to review [array methods](https://areknawo.com/exploring-the-hidden-potential-of-javascript-arrays/) - which included a number of methods I hadn't heard of - including .entries(), .keys() and .values()
+* Solved a hackerrank challenge - Diagonal difference - that given a square matrix, calculate the absolute difference between the sums of its diagonals.

 #### Project:
 *